basbilijam/gps-trails-website/README.md

 # Still working on:

 - Download/upload:
-Download function - rename downloaded files
+Download function - rename downloaded files --> how to do this?
-Upload also files in FMC format?
+Upload also files in KMZ format?
 Render the routes on the map?
 Return them again in GPX?

-- Authentication:
-Wrong password AJAX/jQuery message
+Wrong file type error also with right file types
+AJAX function not possible when uploading files? --> render new page with thank you and link to search...

 - Center map on user's location when visiting website?

+- send email from contact form

+- send email for registration or forgotten password

+- put it online with digital ocean, nginx, www.findtrails.world

+- fix lay out of infowindows

+- registration form

+- navbar border and opacity?